omegadefender/px-Crush-Playground/README.md

 ## Query String Notes

 See px_job.py in Pixel.
 That file has the code related to query string construction.
+Line 47 for query string params

 The beginning of the query string starts with `?`
 All query strings must use `pxc_` at the start eg. `pxc_width=200`
 Use `&` to bind multiple queries together

-Line 47 for query string params

 Size - see line 227
-either size=int,int or size=s:float
+Either `size=int,int` or `size=s:float`

-Format see line 278
+Format - see line 278
-changes format of image
+Changes format of image to `'auto', 'jpeg', 'webp', 'png', 'gif'`

-Quality see line 298
+Quality - see line 298
-Quality between 50 and 90.... difference is applied when image is downloaded.
+Quality between `50 and 90`.... difference is applied when image is downloaded.

-Method see line 312
+Method - see line 312
-the options are `'fit', 'fitfill', 'limit', 'limitfill', 'crop', 'trim', 'gravity', 'gravityfill', 'gravityshow'`
+Options are `'fit', 'fitfill', 'limit', 'limitfill', 'crop', 'trim', 'gravity', 'gravityfill', 'gravityshow'`

-bgtype see line 328
+bgtype - see line 328
-the options are `pxc_bgtype=color'` and  `pxc_bgtype=self`
+Options are `pxc_bgtype=color'` and  `pxc_bgtype=self`

-bgcolor see line 337
+bgcolor - see line 337
 Is in hex format without the # eg. `pxc_bgcolor=ff6347`

-bgalpha see line 347
+bgalpha - see line 347
-Is in a range from 0-100
+Is in a range from `0-100`